U.S. Tax Information

 Depending on your situation and if you are classified as a non-resident alien for tax purposes, you will likely need to file:

-Students on scholarship or fellowship do not normally qualify for a Social Security number (SSN) used in the tax filing process.
+Students on scholarship or fellowship do not normally qualify for a Social Security number (SSN) used in the tax filing process (unless they have also authorized campus employment that makes them eligible for a SSN).
 In this situation, you need to file for an Individual Taxpayer Identification Number (ITIN).
 The ITIN can be requested using federal Form W-7 in one of two ways:

-If using the second option, Sprintax can help you file for the ITIN alongside your tax year 2023 documentation.
+If using the second option, Sprintax Returns can help you file for the ITIN alongside your tax year 2024 documentation.

 Frequently Asked Questions

 The W-2 is a document you will receive from your employer for every job you worked in the United States during that tax year.
-For students that had campus employment but also worked off-campus (through approved CPT or OPT) during tax year 2023, you will have multiple W-2 documents.
-For students and scholars employed by NC State during tax year 2023, W-2s are normally provided by the end of January each year.
+For students that had campus employment but also worked off-campus (through approved CPT or OPT) during tax year 2024, you will have multiple W-2 documents.
+For students and scholars employed by NC State during tax year 2024, W-2s are provided by the end of January each year.

-Note that if you had multiple on-campus jobs at NC State, those earnings are compiled on the same W-2 since NC State was still your employer while you worked on-campus.
+Note: If you had multiple on-campus jobs at NC State in 2024, those earnings are compiled on the same W-2 since NC State was still your employer while you worked on-campus.

-I was only physically present for one day in 2023.
-Do I still need to file a tax return?
+I was only physically present for one day in 2024.
+Do I still need to file something?

 Am I able to file taxes from my home country?